ZavierYang/MoralMachines/README.md

     average age: <average>
 The list of characteristics must be sorted in **descending order of the survival ratio.** If tie, it is not nessary to order the Alphabet.
 The average age is calculated across all survivors of class Person (**animals are excluded**).
 Statistic must not list animals by gender, age, or body type.

+**Update Statistic within an Audit:**
+If you run multiple scenarios within a particular audit, make sure to update your statistic rather than overwrite it.
+For example, you may run an audit subsequently over 10 (audit.run(10)), 50 (audit.run(50)), and 100 (audit.run(100)) scenarios and print an updated statistic after each run to the command-line.
+The result on the command-line should be three statistic outputs: the first with 10, the second with 60, and the last with 160 runs.

+### 3.2 Save Audit Results
+To save the results of your audit to a file, add the public method printToFile(String filepath) to your Audit class.
+The method prints the results of the toString() method to a target file named results.log.
+The *filepath* variable is set by the command-line flat **−r or −−results** and includes both the target directory (logs/, in this case) and the filename (results.log).
+If results.log already exists in the target directory, you should append the new data rather than overwrite the existing file.

 [Go To Top](#moralmachines)
 ## 4. Import a Configuration File
+In this task, you need to extend your **EthicalEngine class** to allow it to create scenarios based on data it reads from a configuration file.
+### 4.1 Specify the Configuration File as Command-Line Argument
+In this task, you need to create a command-line option.
+Command-line options or so-called *flags* specify options that modify the operation of your program.
+Options follow the program execution command on the command-line, separated by spaces.
+Options can be specified **in any order**.
+The following program calls are equivalent and should be supported by your program:

+    $ java EthicalEngine --config path/to/config.csv
+    and
+    $ java EthicalEngine -c path/to/config.csv
+The command line argument following the flag –config of -c respectively specifies the filepath where the configuration file (config.csv) is located.
+Your program should check whether the file is located at the specified location and handle a FileNotFoundException in case the file does not exist.
+In this case, your program should terminate with the following error message:

+    ERROR: could not find config file.
+### 4.2 Parsing the Configuration File
+Your EthicalEngine class needs to be able to read in a config file as depicted in Table 1 and create a Scenario instance for each scenario the file contains.
+Note that a config file can contain any number of scenarios with any number of passengers and pedestrians.
+You can assume that all config files follow the same format with the columns ordered as the provided CSV file.

+### 4.3 Handle Invalid Data Row
+While reading in the config file line by line your program may encounter three types of exceptions, which your program should be able to handle:
+1. **InvalidDataFormatException**: Appear when there is a invalid number of data fields per row.
+If the number of values in one row is less than or exceeds 10 values, this exception should be thrown.
+Program should handle such exceptions by issuing the warning statement **”WARNING: invalid data format in config file in line < linecount >”** to the command-line and skip the respective row then continue reading in the next line.

+2. **NumberFormatException**: Appear when there is invalid data type.
+If the value can not cast into an existing data type (e.g., a character where, an int should be for age), this exception should be thrown.
+Program should handle such exceptions by issuing the warning statement **”WARNING: invalid number format in config file in line < linecount >”** to the command-line, assign a default value instead, and continue with the next value in that line.

+3. **InvalidCharacteristicException**: Appear when there is invalid field values.
+If program does not accommodate a specific value (e.g., skinny as a bodyType), this exception should be thrown.
+Program should handle such exceptions by issuing a warning statement **”WARNING: invalid characteristic in config file in line < linecount >”** to the command-line, assign a default value instead, and continue with the next value in that line.

+**< linecount > depicts the line number in the config file where the error was found.**

+### 4.4 Audit your Algorithm Using the Scenarios from the Config File
+Once your program has imported all scenarios from config.csv it should create a new Audit.
+Therefore, you need to extend your Audit class by adding two more methods:
+1. the constructor Audit(Scenario[] scenarios): this constructor creates a new instance with a fixed set of scenarios
+2. the public method run(): runs the simulation with the scenarios specified and runs each scenario through the EthicalEngine using its decide(Scenario scenario) method.

 [Go To Top](#moralmachines)
 ## 5. Interactive Scenarios
+We can let the user take over and be the judge.
+Therefore, you need to build an interactive console program, which presents the user with a number of ethical scenarios.
+For each scenario the user is asked to make a decision about who should survive.
+The results are logged to a user file (user.log) but only if the user consents to it.

 [Go To Top](#moralmachines)